imgeng/imageengine-react/README.md

 * `<Picture>`
 * `<Source>`

-The only prerequisite to start using them is placing `ImageEngineProvider` somewhere above in the DOM tree.
-The provider requires one prop to be defined: `deliveryAddress`, which should be set to your [ImageEngine Delivery Address](https://docs.imageengine.io/docs/implementation/origin):
+The only prerequisite to start using them is placing `ImageEngineProvider` somewhere above in the DOM tree with the `deliveryAddress` prop set to your [ImageEngine Delivery Address](https://docs.imageengine.io/docs/implementation/origin) (local server URL, for example `http://localhost:9009`, will work as well):

 ```jsx
 import { ImageEngineProvider } from "@imageengine/react"